pytorch/tutorials/recipes_source/intel_extension_for_pytorch.rst

    set_property(TARGET example-app PROPERTY CXX_STANDARD 14)

-**Note:** Since Intel® Extension for PyTorch* is still under development, name of the c++ dynamic library in the main branch may defer to *libintel-ext-pt-cpu.so* shown above.
+**Note:** Since Intel® Extension for PyTorch* is still under development, name of the c++ dynamic library in the master branch may defer to *libintel-ext-pt-cpu.so* shown above.
 Please check the name out in the installation folder.
 The so file name starts with *libintel-*.